Shujathlive/FlakeIT/README.md

 - Easy updation with direct stack based addition of New Pages

 ## Installation
+- Open Command Prompt, navigate to where the project is downloaded, Enter the following,
 ```
 cd FlakeIT // Navigate to Project directory
 npm install // Install